 Built around 1780, the German barn features a large “swing beam,” which reflects the original function: supporting the hayloft above, while below, enabling a team of horses to be turned around into their stalls without obstruction.

-That design now makes for a perfect theatre, seating 284 on the threshing floor and another 98 in the hayloft.
+Today, this design makes for a perfect theater, seating 284 on the threshing floor and another 98 in the hayloft.

 One barn for gathering

 The Scottish barn was built about 1791 and is smaller in size than the German barn.

-It serves as a lovely reception and gathering area, offering patrons specialty cocktails, artisanal starters, handcrafted paninis, and more before the performance.
-View menu
+It serves as a lovely reception and gathering spot, with a kitchen offering patrons artisanal appetizers and entrees, signature desserts, and a variety of cocktails, wines, microbrews and more before performances.